chase-scott/Monopoly/README.md

 - When you control each property in a colour set, click on a property in the property list to build a house/hotel on it

 - Press "pass" to pass the turn

+- Press "File" menu bar and select "Save" to save a game or "Load" to load a previously saved game

 - Relevant events will be shown in a screen pop-up